tigerabrodi/kafka-kinesis-notes/README.md

 # Kafka Architecture

 Kafka is a distributed streaming platform where messages are published once and can be consumed by one or more consumers.
 It is designed for high-throughput, fault-tolerant, and real-time data processing.

+**Use Cases:** Log aggregation, stream processing, event sourcing, and real-time monitoring and analytics.

 Requires careful setup and monitoring, may be overkill for simple use cases, and can be complex to manage.